NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 ![navigation-schema-lateral](../img/navigation/navigation-schema-lateral.png?raw=true)

 Implementing lateral navigation in NativeScript usually means to implement sibling router outlets in your navigation and provide means to the user to switch between them.
 This is usually enabled through specific navigation components.
-These include `TabView`, `SideDrawer`, `Modal View`, and even the `page-router-outlet` each providing a unique mobile navigation pattern.
+These include `BottomNavigation`, `Tabs`, `SideDrawer`, `Modal View`, and even the `page-router-outlet` each providing a unique mobile navigation pattern.

 ### Hub Navigation